OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 (v) You shall be able to manually sync iBookstore Products from at least one iTunes-authorized device to devices that have manual sync mode, provided that the iBookstore Product is associated with an Account on the primary iTunes-authorized device, where the primary iTunes-authorized device is the one that was first synced with the device or the one that you subsequently designate as primary using iTunes.

-Last Updated: December 3, 2012
+Last Updated: August 1, 2013